What You Need to Know about Planning and Building a New House

 This stunning two-story, 2,340-square-foot Country style home built on a down slope features a rear-facing two-car “drive under garage.”
 The sloped lot allows better views of the spectacular surroundings from the rear of the four-bedroom, three-bath homes main floor and wide rear deck (Plan #126-1888).

 Building a home is not a DIY project.
 You may have wonderful ideas – but you must select a team of professionals to assist you with the process.

 A contractor/project manager who will supervise all aspects of the build should also be on your team.
 The contractor will be responsible for coordinating all the subcontractors and any legal aspects involving the job.
 In some cases, your contractor can also be the actual on-site builder.

-An interior designer/furniture expert to oversee selection of fixtures, décor accents, overall look of the home’s Great Room., kitchen master suite, bedrooms, and other spaces.
+An interior designer/furniture expert to oversee the selection of fixtures, décor accents, and overall look of the home’s Great Room., kitchen master suite, bedrooms, and other spaces.

 A landscape artist to create attractive and appealing outdoor spaces – front yard, backyard, garden – even the driveway.

 Close your eyes and imagine your dream home standing in the location and property you’ve selected.
 While visions of a contemporary Farmhouse, Cottage, a classic Colonial, Cape Cod, or Victorian home flash through your mind, ask yourself if the style fits the surrounding landscape.